Double Robust Variance Estimation with Parametric Working Models: Methods

 \subsection{Variance Estimation}

-Variance estimation for doubly robust estimators (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) is not straightforward, because the variance of each estimator depends on estimating the parameters of the nuisance models.
-Here, we consider two methods for variance estimation: the commonly used influence function based variance estimator and the empirical sandwich variance estimator.
-Both variance estimators can be used to construct Wald-typed CIs for the $ACE$.
+Variance estimation for doubly robust estimators (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) is not straightforward, because the variance of each estimator depends on estimating the parameters of the working models.
+Here, three methods for variance estimation are considered, each of which can be used to construct Wald-typed CIs for the $ACE$.